Leonora-cat/textSimilarity_CNN/README.md

 dataset: from baidu AIstudio

 ### Project
-This project builds a CNN to solve sentence similarity problems On train set, pearson correlation coefficient reached approximately 0.8 However, on test/dev set, pearson only reached 0.35
+This project builds a CNN to solve sentence similarity problems.<br>
+On train set, pearson correlation coefficient reached approximately 0.8.<br>
+However, on test/dev set, pearson only reached 0.35.

 ### Acknowledgement